monowireless/MWSDK_docs/en/MWX/content/install_n_build/building-act.md

 ### Select a toolツールの選択

-`MWSDK/Tools/MkFiles/rules.mk` is used to determine the environment and to select the tools directory.
+`MWSDK/Tools/MkFiles/rules.mk` is used to determine the environment and to select the tools folder.
 The following is an excerpt of `rules.mk`, which judges the presence or absence of the `WSLENV` environment variable.

 ```
 # Configure for WSL (Windows Subsystem Linux)